breakfastco/embed-pdf-wpforms/readme.txt

 == Description ==

 Embed PDF for WPForms provides a PDF Viewer field type.
 Include PDF files in forms without requiring users to download the PDF.
-Supports multi-page documents.
+Supports multi-page documents for PDF flipbooks in WPForms.
 Provides zoom controls.

 = Features =